Badges, Contacts & Workflows

 Tip: While descriptions are optional, they are a great way to encourage your users to play again by inviting them to improve their score to unlock the next Badge level.
 This, in turn, drives repeat engagement!

-• (4) Once you have created your desired Badge Variants, use the Drag functionality (the three horizontal lines to the left of each Badge) to order the Badges in your desired tiering system.
+• (2) Once you have created your desired Badge Variants, use the Drag functionality (the three horizontal lines to the left of each Badge) to order the Badges in your desired tiering system.
+Then click save.

 Note: The Badge order is ranked from 1 being the most important or highest, and less important or lower as the numbers increase.

-• (3) Use a Hex code, the eye dropper tool or the sliders to select a border and text colour for your Badges.
+• (2) Use a Hex code, the eye dropper tool or the sliders to select a border and text colour for your Locked Badges.

-* The Badge Album Feature allows users to share the Badges they've earned on your Hub by downloading them as a customised image.
+• The Badge Album allows users to share the Badges they've earned on your Hub by downloading them as a customised image.

-• (1) Navigate to the Album tab of the Manage Badges modal.
+• (1) Navigate to the Album tab on the left sidebar.

-• (3) To edit the Badge Album, click on the Edit Album button.
+• (2) To edit the Badge Album, click on the Create Album button.

 Note: Use the icon next to the stage to add different elements to your Badge Album like Contact Properties, Awarded Badges, etc.

-• (5) Use the toolbar on the righthand side of this modal to edit spacing, layout, background, fonts and colours.
+• Use the toolbar on the righthand side of this modal to edit spacing, layout, background, fonts and colours.
 Here, you can add elements of a users Profile (first name, avatar, etc.) to help them differentiate their Badge Album from those of other users.
+If you get stuck here, our Live Data Feeds article will help!

-• (2) Click on the + Create Flow button.
+• (2) Click on the Create workflow button.

 Trigger Definitions:

-• (Contact) is identified: When a user on your Hub becomes identifiable by their first-party data (first name, last name, etc.)
+• Contact identified: When a user on your Hub becomes identifiable by their first-party data.

-• (Gameplay) data is captured: When a user fills out a data capture form on your Hub.
+• Gameplay data captured: When a user fills out a data capture form on your Hub.
 Add filters to only award Badges on certain Cards.

-• (Gameplay) has ended: When a user completes a game on your Hub.
+• Gameplay ended: When a user completes a game on your Hub.
 Add filters to only award Badges for certain games, scores, etc.

 Note: You can view each execution of an individual Workflow by navigating to the 3 dots next to a flow and selecting Edit.